 An in-depth coverage of the normal acquisition and development of speech and language, including phonology, morphology, syntax, semantics and pragmatics.
+Offered every year.
+3 credits.

 CD 120 Introduction to Sign Language

 Sign language systems and fingerspelling with emphasis on American Sign Language vocabulary and word order.
 Offered every year.
 3 credits.